-Contenders are then filtered to include only those funds which maintained themselves in one of the top three quartiles in their sector for each of the last three years across the following measures:
+Contenders are then filtered to include only those funds which maintained their position in one of the top three quartiles in their sector for each of the last three years across the following measures:

-- three discrete annual periods of one-year risk-adjusted returns, as per Sharpe ratio;
+• Three discrete annual periods of one-year risk-adjusted returns, as indicated by the Sharpe ratio.

 ‘Socially conscious’ fund awards

-Using the same filtering process as above, contenders are derived from the following IA sectors: equity – any equity-oriented sector; mixed asset – the three mixed investment sectors and flexible investment; bond – UK corporate and UK strategic bond sectors.
+Using the same filtering process as above, contenders are derived from the following IA sectors: equity – any equity-oriented sector; mixed asset – the three mixed investment sectors; bond – UK corporate and UK strategic bond sectors.

 • Fund manager’s tenure.
 We favour those with a history of at least three years managing the fund.